IohannRabeson/rescom/README.md

  - Tested on Windows, Linux and OSX
  - Generated code does not produce warnings
- - Resources can be used at compile time (rescom::getResource is constexpr)
  - Easy to use and to integrate with CMake

 ## Requirements